afifshaqir/TECHNOLOGY-INFORMATION-SYSYTEM-/README.md

 <b> Suggestion for improvement </b>

 - The PC components should be upgraded or replaced because it seems old and might be damaged in the future

-  <h2>Reflections</h2>

-<b> What do I get ? </b>

-- I learned how to communicate with my clients properly and understand their needs
-- I also need to develop a high problem solving skills in order to provide the best solution to fulfill my clients' needs
-- Not to mention, I also able to build the trust between my groupmates throughout this projects